grantHarris/leaflet-rxjs/README.md

 # leaflet-rxjs

-leaflet-rxjs allows you to harness the power of reactive programming in your Leaflet map.
-This package piggybacks on the existing Leaflet event system and adds functionality to any event emitting Leaflet object.
+leaflet-rxjs allows you to harness the power of reactive programming with Leaflet.
+This package adds observable functionality to any event generating Leaflet object.

 ## Requirements ##
 - [Leaflet](http://leafletjs.com/) ^1.0.0